-Cheakamus Lake in Garibaldi Park Whistler Hiking Trails
+Cheakamus Lake - Garibaldi Provincial Park Hiking

 Cheakamus Lake is a wonderfully relaxing way to get in the wilderness easily and quickly from.
 The trail begins on the far side of Whistler Mountain, 8 kilometres from the Sea to Sky Highway at Cheakamus Crossing across from Function Junction.
 This 8 kilometre stretch of logging road is fairly bumpy and potholed, but does have the benefit of allowing you to drive the elevation gain instead of hiking it.

 You can easily manage this road in a car, however carefully and slowly in parts.
 Once you reach the trailhead/parking the entire 7 kilometre trail to the end of the Cheakamus Lake trail has barely any elevation gain.